 Probably the best team manager in the Marvel universe, Professor Charles Xavier, didn’t only build a famous X-team, but also created a school where he helped gifted youngsters safely develop their powers.
 As a team leader, it’s one of your priorities to foster and improve your team member’s talents and skills.
 After all, this is the way to building a dream superhero team.

 What about you?
-What super power do you wish you could use on the project management battlefield?
+What super power do you wish you could use on the work package battlefield?